ThomasArts/aetmodel/ThreatModel.md

 			(1.1.2.5) By operator of virtualized infrastructure.
 			(1.1.2.6) By malicious apps on mobile devices.
 		(1.1.3) Node run time.
+			(1.1.3.1) Via external interfaces.
+			(1.1.3.2) By obtaining access to the node.
 		(1.1.4) At logging time.
 		(1.1.5) In error messages.
 			(1.1.5.1) Errors caused by arbitrary corruption of files on file system.